Milijun: What would alien interaction really be like? by Clayton Graham

 She stopped outside her home, unable to resist a glance back to that part of the road where she had been abducted by Serpentine.
 Serpentine!
 Where was he now?
 She palmed the switch, pressed the code buttons in the right sequence and her door slid open.
 Entering, Selma turned on the light and the door closed behind her.
 The rain suddenly increased in ferocity, and she heard its rattling on the dome of the house.”

-I endorse “Saving Paludis” by Clayton Graham as a suspenseful, full length, Science Fiction novel.
-I purchased this book from Kindle on June 8, 2018 and this review was completed on June 13, 2018.
+We endorse “Saving Paludis” by Clayton Graham as a suspenseful, full length, Science Fiction novel.
+We purchased this book from Kindle on June 8, 2018 and this review was completed on June 13, 2018.

 Mystery, murder and mayhem – plus a moment of romance.